zerotume/treeStream/README.md

 2. Add arrow connection feature to the nodes.
 Validated:
    a. no unselect functionality / handlers. (added)
-        ?. cannot exit the edit mode (fixed) huh??. cannot enter the edit mode by double clicking
+        ?. cannot exit the edit mode (fixed) huh??. cannot enter the edit mode by double clicking  (fixed)
    b. flow connection wasn't enabled - hard stop. (fixed)3.
    c.
 I cannot see the arrow head
    d. if flow connected no need to have another